Updated July, 2021

 Statement of Cash Flows - Summarizes all the sources and uses of cash by the business during a period of time.

-Statement of Owner Equity - Shows how net worth grew from the beginning to the end of the year.
+Statement of Owner Equity - Shows how net worth changed from the beginning to the end of the year.

-Forms for preparing each of these statements are found in this bulletin.
-Several supplemental schedules also are provided, where assets and liabilities can be listed, and subtotals of their values carried forward to the statements.
-Most of the information can be taken from the same sources used to prepare your income tax return, plus a listing of assets.
+Forms for preparing each of these statements are found in this publication, or in Decision Tool, Comprehensive Financial Statements.
+Several supplemental schedules also are provided, on which assets and liabilities can be listed and subtotals of their values carried forward to the statements.
+Most of the information can be taken from the same sources used to prepare a farm income tax return, plus a listing of assets owned and liabilities owed.

-More detailed information can be found in the following Iowa State University Extension publications:
+More detailed information can be found in the following ISU Extension and Outreach publications:

 - Your Net Worth Statement (FM 1791/AgDM C3-20)

 - Your Farm Income Statement (FM 1816/AgDM C3-25)

 - Financial Performance Measures for Iowa Farms (FM 1845/AgDM C3-55)

 - Twelve Steps to Cash Flow Budgeting (FM 1792/AgDM C3-15)